Valentin-Kolesnikov/LikeANotepad/README.md

 ## How to use?:

-1. Open the .exe file or .py if you have an interpretator
+1. Open the .exe file or .py file if you have an interpretator

 2. Choose mode: 1 = main info only; 2 = main + additional info